1. We asked 200 pharma leaders about AI

 - How far along are they in adopting and scaling AI?

-- Which areas are seeing real impact?
+- Which areas are seeing a real impact?

 - What’s still holding them back?